 This temple has the grand, splendid hand carvings, that decorated the wall, ceilings, pillars.

 CABLE CAR RIDE

 Later in the evening, we went to enjoy the cable car ride.
-Through the cable car, we reached a pooint from there we walked to reach the Karni Mata Temple, also called as the “Rat temple”.
+Through the cable car, we reached a point from there we walked to reach the Karni Mata Temple, also called the “Rat temple”.

-Some local folks says that in olden days, people used to reach the temple by walking.
-Later the Cable car is constructed.
+Some local folks say that in olden days, people used to reach the temple by walking, Nowadays by cable cars.

 Mount Abu is a beautiful hill station, which has cold nights and even the mornings are cold.
-I did not took off my sweater.
-Mount Abu is referred as “oasis of the desert“.
+I did not take off my sweater.
+Mount Abu is called “the oasis of the desert“.